echogarden-project/echogarden/docs/Tasklist.md

 * Bring back the option to use eSpeak DTW based alignment on segments, as an alternative approach

 ### Alignment

-* Aligned words entries that span VAD boundaries may be split

 ### Alignment / DTW-RA